ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

  **Ordinal Variable:** A variable that allows the categories to be sorted is ordinal variables.
 Customer satisfaction (Excellent, Very Good, Good, Average, Bad, and so on) is an example.

+ **A. Exploratory Data Analysis (EDA)**
+ Descriptive Statistics: Present detailed descriptive statis
+tics:
+ • Mean and Median: To understand the central tendency of continuous variables like age and income.
+ • Variance: To assess the spread or variability within each feature.
+ • Skewness: Measure the asymmetry of the distribution (to detect any skewed patterns)